This course is delivered by Professor David Brayshaw and Professor John Methven. It runs from January to February 2024. Apply by 19 December 2023.

 The course will involve a mixture of online videos and lecture notes, interactive online discussion sessions, and online computing labs.
 You will have the opportunity to attend additional (optional) seminars given by expert speakers who will share their experiences of delivering weather and climate services to end-users.

-Our Climate Services and Climate Impact Modelling course is developed from the Climate Services and Climate Impact Modelling module.
+Our Climate Services and Impact Modelling course is developed from the Climate Services and Climate Impact Modelling module.

-Timetabled sessions in 2024
+Online Timetabled sessions in 2025 (UK time)

 Optional guest seminars

-Times and dates TBC.
+Times and dates between 21 April and 23 May TBC.

 These won't be recorded but usually the slides are shared afterwards.